-- (a) At a general meeting at which a quorum of Ordinary Members is present, the Chair has the power to adjourn the meeting or any business, motion, question or resolution being considered or remaining to be considered by the meeting.
-The Chair can adjourn each of those things either to a later time at the same meeting or to an adjourned meeting. - (b) The Ordinary Members cannot direct the Chair to adjourn any of the things mentioned in clause 8.7(a). - (c) The Chair is to decide the time, place and venue for an adjourned meeting. - (d) The only business that may be transacted at any adjourned meeting is the unfinished business of the initial meeting.
+- (a) At a general meeting at which a quorum of Ordinary Members is present, the chair of the meeting has the power to adjourn the meeting or any business, motion, question or resolution being considered or remaining to be considered by the meeting.
+The chair can adjourn each of those things either to a later time at the same meeting or to an adjourned meeting. - (b) The Ordinary Members cannot direct the chair to adjourn any of the things mentioned in clause 8.7(a). - (c) The chair is to decide the time, place and (if applicable) venue for an adjourned meeting, and how the adjourned meeting is to be held.